 At this stage, developers make changes to the database project schema (add objects, change objects, etc.).

 After the developers have finished making changes to the database schema, they commit them to the version control system (such as Git, SVN).
-Then in order to initiate the creation of a new build, it is necessary to configure the database script change events in the version control system.
+The workflow needs to be configured to run for one or more events that will trigger build creation.
 Depending on the peculiarities of the development process, it is possible to choose to generate the creation of build either every time after the changes in the database schema have been made or set up a schedule of its generation.

 During the build phase, the database is created from scripts (* .sql files) on the SQL server.
 There are several methods for organizing database scripts.
 The main of them are migration scripts and state-based ones.
 Depending on the method of scripts organization, certain database design tool will be used.